-To understand if there is any difference between the changes in employment of overemployer firms relative to non-overemployers, I investigate how the composition of communist firms' employment changes over time.
-In particular, I run the regression corresponding to the model in equation (11), replacing the left-hand-side variable by the log number of workers at the firm in a given category.
-I use categories by education, by age, by gender and by the type of work (blue-collar/white-collar).
-The results are summarized in Table 6.
-On average, the same overemployer firm, relative to non-overemployer firms, decreases employment of workers with at most elementary school education 16% more.
+non-overemployer firms, decreases employment of workers with at most elementary school education 16% more.
 The extent to which such firms decrease employment of workers with other educational qualifications is not statistically significantly different from non-overemployer firms.
 Similarly, on average, the same overemployer firm sees its employment of women decrease by 27% more, and for men by 13% more.
 The same overemployer firm sees its employment of people with blue-collar jobs decrease by 20% more, while with white-collar jobs only by 7% more.
-The same overemployer firm decreases its employment of older people by 19% more, and of middle-aged people by 20% more, on average.
-While the difference between old and middle-aged workers is not statistically significant, the same overemployer firm decreases its employment of old people much faster compared to middle-aged people, and compared to non-overemployers.
+The same overemployer firm decreases its employment of older people by 19% more, and of middle-aged people by 20% more, on average.27 While the difference between old and middle-aged workers is not statistically significant, the same overemployer firm decreases its employment to middle-aged people people, and compared to non-overemployers.
 All differences within the type of workers, except those by age, are statistically significant.
 That is, the difference between the extent to which women and men are detached from the overemployer, between at most elementary school-educated people and people with higher education, between people with blue-collar jobs and white-collar jobs is statistically significant.
-The corresponding event-study type figures are Figures A.12, A.13, A.14 and A.15.
+The corresponding event-study type figures are Figures A.15, A.16, A.17 and A.18.